 - 1. Contestants must wear a white karate gi without stripes, piping or personal embroidery.
 The national emblem or flag of the country will be worn on the left breast of the jacket and may not exceed an overall size of 12cm by 8cm (see Appendix 7).
 Only the original manufacturer's labels may be displayed on the gi.
 In addition, identification issued by the Organising Committee will be worn on the back.
 One contestant must wear a red belt and the other a blue belt.
-The red and blue belts must be around five centimetres wide and of a length sufficient to allow fifteen centimetres free on each side of the knot.
+The red and blue belts must be around five centimetres wide and of a length sufficient to allow fifteen centimetres free on each side of the knot but not longer than three-quarters thigh length.
 The belts are to be of plain red and blue colour, without any personal embroideries or advertising or markings other than the customary label from the manufacturer. - 2.
 Notwithstanding paragraph 1 above, the Executive Committee may authorise the display of special labels or trademarks of approved sponsors. - 3.
 The jacket, when tightened around the waist with the belt, must be of a minimum length that covers the hips, but must not be more than three-quarters thigh length.
 Female competitors may wear a plain white T-shirt beneath the Karate jacket.
 Jacket ties must be tied.
 Jackets without ties may not be used. - 4.
 The maximum length of the jacket sleeves must be no longer then the bend of the wrist and no shorter than halfway down the forearm.
 Jacket sleeves may not be rolled up. - 5.
 The trousers must be long enough to cover at least two thirds of the shin and must not reach below the anklebone.
 Trouser legs may not be rolled up.

 - 6. Contestants must keep their hair clean and cut to a length that does not obstruct smooth bout conduct.
 Hachimaki (headband) will not be allowed.
 Should the Referee consider any contestant's hair too long and/or unclean, he may disbar the contestant from the bout.
 Hair slides are prohibited, as are metal hairgrips.
 Ribbons, beads and other decorations are prohibited.
-A discreet rubber band or pony tail retainer is permitted.
-Female competitors may use religiously mandated head-wear of a type approved by the WKF. - 7.
-Female competitors may wear a WKF homologated black plain fabric head scarf covering the hair, but not the throat area. - 8.
+One or two discreet rubber bands on a single pony tail is permitted. - 7.
+Female competitors may use religiously mandated head-wear of a type approved by the WKF: A black plain fabric head scarf covering the hair, but not the throat area. - 8.
 Contestants must have short fingernails and must not wear metallic or other objects, which might injure their opponents.
 The use of metallic teeth braces must be approved by the Referee and the Official Doctor.
 The contestant accepts full responsibility for any injury. - 9.
 The following protective equipment is compulsory: - 9.1.
 WKF approved mitts, one contestant wearing red and the other wearing blue. - 9.2.
 Gum shield. - 9.3.
 WKF approved body protection (for all athletes) plus chest protector for female athletes. - 9.4.
 The shin pads approved by the WKF, one contestant wearing red and the other wearing blue. - 9.5.
-The foot protection approved by the WKF, one contestant wearing red and the other wearing blue. - 9.6.
-[VALID UNTIL 31.12.15 ELIMINATED FROM 1.1.2016]: Cadets will, in addition to the above, also wear the WKF approved face mask.
+The foot protection approved by the WKF, one contestant wearing red and the other wearing blue.